carbonetes/kubectl-carbonetes-scan/README.md

 This repository provides `carbonetes-scan` container security scan tool for Kubernetes cluster.
 [Install &rarr;](#dvd-installation)

 **`carbonetes-scan`** provides comprehensive container analysis and policy evaluation as a fully managed service.
-Carbonetes analyzes your container images for native code vulnerabilities, software composition analysis (SCA), license types, secrets and bill of materials.
+Carbonetes analyzes your container images for native code vulnerabilities, software composition analysis (SCA), license types, malware, secrets and bill of materials.

 :pushpin: To know more about Carbonetes, check [our website](https://carbonetes.com).